-- AB569 a new drug candidate for treating antibiotic resistant bacterial infections in both the lungs and urinary tract.
-AB569 has orphan drug status in the U.S. and in Europe for the treatment of Pseudomonas aeruginosa infections in the respiratory tracts of patients with cystic fibrosis; - MetaMxTM proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells; - MetaBlokTM a new drug candidate for the potential treatment of sepsis and cancer metastasis; - Borg: Peptide-Solid Surface Interface Binding of proprietary peptides to solid surfaces to inhibit biofilm formation and reduce corrosion; and, - Arch Inflammation Novel treatments for chronic kidney and bowel diseases caused by non-infectious inflammation.
+- AB569 a new drug candidate for treating antibiotic resistant bacterial infections, primarily in the lungs and urinary tract.
+AB569 has a mechanism of action that differs from the mechanism of action of antibiotics.
+AB569 has orphan drug status in the U.S. and in Europe for the treatment of Pseudomonas aeruginosa infections in the respiratory tracts of patients with cystic fibrosis; - MetaBlok[TM] a new drug candidate targeting sepsis, cancer metastasis and inflammation based diseases: - Arch Inflammation Novel treatments for chronic kidney and bowel diseases caused by non-infectious inflammation: - Borg: Peptide-Solid Surface Interface Binding of proprietary peptides to solid metal and plastic surfaces to inhibit biofilm formation and reduce corrosion; and, - MetaMx[TM] proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells.

-Continuing product development work is ongoing at various third party facilities.
 The Company owns, or has exclusive licensing rights on, the intellectual property ("IP") emanating from the programs listed above.
-Both the University of Alberta and the University of Calgary became shareholders of the Company in return for their rights to future revenue from certain IP upon formation of Arch Biopartners.